The Best Wireless Microphone System Guide - Handheld

 Best Wireless Microphone Selection Methodology

-For this 2021 edition, we placed 61 systems on our short-list and ended up gathering more than 20,500 reviews, ratings, and comments for analysis.
-We processed this massive amount of data with the Gearank Algorithm to produce the rating scores out of 100 you see above - we also manually analyzed those sources to report on the pros and cons of each system we recommend, with those selections being based on their Gearank Ratings.
-For more information about our methods see How Gearank Works.
+For this edition, we placed 59 of the best wireless microphone systems on our shortlist and gathered more than 25,900 reviews, ratings, and comments for analysis.
+We processed this massive amount of data with the Gearank Algorithm to produce the rating scores out of 100 you see above, with our recommendations being based on their Gearank Ratings.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors